How does a Baptist church work?

 Steve desires to continue to be an Elder to play a leadership role in helping the church fulfill its vision of worshiping God, growing in Christ and serving in the Spirit.
 He feels called to continue to be a part of the team that is guiding the church in its expanded ministry for the glory of God in the Lehigh Valley and around the world.
 Steve’s guiding principle is Mark 10:45 “For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”

-Steve lives in Bethlehem with his wife, Stacy.
+Steve lives in Bethlehem with his wife, Stacy and son, David.
 He is employed at PPL.
 Steve has walked with Christ since the age of seven.
 His wife, parents, church and Christian friends, along with experiences at Lehigh University and at church, all contributed to his spiritual growth.
 Steve enjoys playing tennis and running.

 Steve has been a member of Calvary since 1998.
 He is currently leading a young couple’s community group, is the Elder chairman and participates with many other ministries.
 Steve was the leader of several church mission trips to Assam, India, and Guaymas, Mexico, and he continues to serve both locally and internationally.
 Steve loves the Lord and tirelessly prays that “all will hear and respond to God’s word.”

 Scott and his wife, Kris, joined Calvary upon moving to Bethlehem in 1995.
-They are the parents of three children: Kevin (a Junior at Penn State), and Brian and Rachel (Seniors at Freedom High School).
+They are the parents of three children: Kevin, Brian and Rachel.
 Scott holds a business degree from Wake Forest University and a law degree from William and Mary.
 He is currently employed as an in-house attorney for an Internet services company.

 Scott has served at Calvary in different capacities over the years, primarily in Children’s and Student Ministries.
 He currently serves as a Middle School Sunday School teacher and as a High School youth group leader and small group Bible study teacher.
 I n the past, he served as head of the AWANA ministry and as a member of the Christian Education Board.